-High-sensitivity cardiac troponin T was measured in a sub-study of the SMARTEX-HF study that included 261 patients from nine different testing centres.
-Inclusion criteria and interventions have been described in detail previously.15 Participants were randomized to three groups: HIIT (n = 90), MCT (n = 85), and RRE (n = 86), stratified by testing centre and ischaemic vs. non-ischaemic aetiology of HF.
-A total of 215 patients completed the 12 week follow-up, that is, n = 77 in HIIT, n = 65 in MCT, and n = 73 in RRE.
-For the present study, two patients were excluded due to missing blood samples (both from the MCT group, n = 63 eligible patients).
-Data were analysed according to the intention-to-treat principle, comprising 213 patients at baseline (BL) and 12 weeks and 191 patients at 52 week follow-up (1 year).
-Study enrolment, randomization, and loss to follow-up have been detailed earlier.13 In brief, 14 patients had LVEF > 40% and did not fulfil the inclusion criteria, 16 withdrew, died, or were hospitalized before starting the training intervention, and 16 were excluded during the training intervention (two died, seven stopped due to serious adverse events, five withdrew, and two were lost to follow-up).
-At 1 year, 5 had died, 6 missed follow-up due to serious adverse events, 1 withdrew, 1 was lost to follow-up, and 11 patients had missing blood samples.13 In the present sub-study, total loss to follow-up due to all causes was similar in the three groups (HIIT: n = 10, MCT: n = 7, RRE: n = 7, P = 0.80).
+Hs-cTnT was measured in a sub-study of the SMARTEX-HF Study that included 261 patients from nine different testing centres.
+Inclusion criteria and interventions have been described in detail previously.
+(15) Participants were randomized to three groups: HIIT (n=90), MCT (n=85) and RRE (n=86), stratified by testing centre and ischemic vs. non-ischemic aetiology of HF.
+215 patients completed the 12-week follow-up, i.e. n=77 in HIIT, n=65 in MCT, and 73 in RRE.
+For the present study, two patients were excluded due to missing blood samples (both from the MCT group, n=63 eligible patients).
+Data were analysed according to the Intention-to-treat principle, comprising 213 patients at baseline (BL) and 12 weeks (12w), and 191 patients at 52-week follow-up (1yr).
+Study enrolment, randomization and loss to follow-up have been detailed earlier.
+(13) In brief, 14 patients had LVEF > 40% and did not fulfil the inclusion criteria, 16 withdrew, died or were hospitalized before starting the training intervention, and 16 were excluded during the training intervention (2 died, 7 stopped due to serious adverse events, 5 withdrew and 2 were lost to follow-up).
+At 1yr, 5 had died, 6 missed follow-up due to serious adverse events, 1 withdrew, 1 was lost to follow-up and 11 patients had missing blood samples.
+(13) In the present sub-study, total loss to follow-up due to all causes was similar in the three groups (HIIT: n=10, MCT: n=7, RRE: n=7, p=0.80).